Liatris scariosa

-Liatris scariosa, called savanna blazing star, is a species of flowering plant in the genus Liatris, native to the US states of Maryland, North Carolina, Pennsylvania, Tennessee, Virginia and West Virginia.
-It is fire-adapted, and its seeds germinate if they detect chemicals from plant smoke.
+Liatris scariosa, the savanna blazing star, is a species of flowering plant in the genus Liatris, native to the US states of Maryland, North Carolina, Pennsylvania, Tennessee, Virginia and West Virginia.
+It is fire-adapted, and the plant's seeds germinate only if they detect chemicals produced from burning wood.
 It is a perennial herb that grows in dry woods and clearings.
-The Latin specific epithet scariosa means shriveled.
+The species epithet scariosa means shriveled in scientific Latin.